kayabaNerve/threshold-threshold-ecdsa/README.md

 Please see the
 [develop branch](https://github.com/kayabaNerve/threshold-threshold-ecdsa) for
-a rougher protocol targeting ECDSA and its [README](https://github.com/kayabaNerve/threshold-threshold-ecdsa/tree/develop/README.md) which provides more context on the state of this library.
+a protocol targeting ECDSA and its [README](https://github.com/kayabaNerve/threshold-threshold-ecdsa/tree/develop/README.md) which provides more context on the state of this library.